 Serve as a center of excellence in leadership training that prepares the next generation of policy makers, faculty, clinicians and researchers to lead the maternal and child health work force in realizing the vision.

 The UW LEND is a graduate level interdisciplinary training program.
-We that prepares graduate students, post-graduate fellows, and mid-career health professionals to:
+We prepare graduate students, post-graduate trainees, and mid-career health professionals to:

 - Assume leadership roles in their respective fields